abitdrag/Ethereum-Transactions-Using-Web3/README.md

 2. send_token: Call this method to send ERC20 token from one address to another address.
 A transaction on Ethereum blockchain will be made for it.
 3. send_eth: Call this method to send ETH to destination address.
 A transaction on Ethereum blockchain will be mmade to send ETH to destination address
 4. send_custom_data: This method will allow you to send custom data with your transaction.
+5. get_all_balances: This function can be used to get balance of all tokens on address passed as parameter

 # Example
 An example usage of *make_transactions* is given in Example folder.